If you can't find an AR15 you like in your local store - you can just build one for under $1000

-This guide shows how to build an AR15 cheap and reliable.
+This guide gives you some ideas on how to build an AR15 cheap and reliable.

 Sometimes spending more doesn't really make much of a difference if the important support accessories are not on the rifle.